 Tip: Place the bag in a bowl or on a deep plate to catch any leaks!

 After resting, you will find that liquid has accumulated in the bag.
 Discard this, remove the daikon, and wash out the bag ready to reuse later.

 Pat the surface of the daikon dry with kitchen paper (this is to avoid any excess water mixing into the pickling liquid).

-Thickly slice the daikon, I recommend about 0.5-1cm in thickness which is approximately ¼ inch.
-Avoid thinly slicing since we want to make the most of daikon's beautiful crunchy texture.
+Thickly slice the daikon; I recommend about 0.5-1cm in thickness, approximately ¼ inch.
+Avoid thin slicing since we want to make the most of Daikon’s beautiful crunchy texture.